underthecurve/underthecurve.github.io/_posts/2016-06-02-slots-and-slugs.markdown

 ---
 layout: post
-title:  "Journalistic Jargon: Slots and Slugs"
+title:  "Journalistic jargon: slots and slugs"
 date:   2016-06-02 00:30:45 -0700
 categories: jekyll update
 ---

 Journalists pride themselves on avoiding jargon in their writing, but in the newsroom itself, it's a different story.

-In this first edition of *Journalistic Jargon*, I'll outline what I've learned about the editing process and the terminology it entails.
-Who knew that backfielders, slots, rims, and slugs were all a part of it?
+Case in point: backfielders, slots, rims, and slugs ... these are just some of the terms I heard in my first few weeks of working at the Times.

-Let's start with a suuuuper simplified workflow:
+Here's what these words me (to me).
+Let's start with a suuuuper simplified workflow of the editing process for a story:

 1. The **reporter** writes a story.